 Email us if you have any neighborhood history to share

 In research compiled by local historians Richard Denney and Michael Barnes, “Tracing native trails across Austin” , the area around the North Shoal Creek neighborhood was known in the early 19th century as a waypoint where the trail north along the Balcones Escarpment (see “Trail Going North”) met the trail northwest into the Hill County towards Holland Springs (map, today near Burnet, TX).
 Today these trails are the highways Mopac and 183.
-Serving this waypoint was what is now called Spicewood Springs (map), which was used by indigenous groups such as the Comanche people and their allies, as well as by early Anglo and Spanish colonists.
+Serving this waypoint was what is now called Spicewood Springs (map), which was used by Indigenous groups such as the Comanche and Tonkawa people and others, as well as by early Anglo and Spanish colonists.
 Denney describes in “The Death of Jane Simpson at Spicewood Springs” that historic records show that the area around Spicewood Springs was a site of conflict in 1844—1845 between native groups and early Anglo colonists, noting that Shoal Creek, and the larger Balcones Escarpment, formed the front line of the Texas-Indian War / Comanche Wars in the 1840s.
 Spicewood Springs currently flows from its source at Spicewood Springs Road at Ceberry Drive, under Mopac, along Foster Lane, and into Shoal Creek at the Foster Lane bridge behind Fresh Plus Grocery.

 The Original Texas Land Survey (OTLS), which describes the location of the original land parcels registered by the Anglo Texas government, shows that the North Shoal Creek area was originally parceled out in 1841 to James P. Wallace and George Washington Davis (whose homestead was near what is now Beverly Sheffield Park; see “George Washington Davis: Early Settler on Shoal Creek”)